maycui/MySimpleTweets/README.md

 * [x] User can switch between Timeline and Mention views using tabs
   * [x] User can view their home timeline tweets
   * [x] User can view the recent mentions of their username
-* [x] User can navigate to view their own profile (2 points)
+* [x] User can navigate to view their own profile
-  * [x] User can see picture, tagline, # of followers, # of following, and tweets on their profile.
+  * [x] User can see picture, tagline, # of followers, # of following, and tweets on their profile
-* [x] User can click on the profile image in any tweet to see another user's profile.
-(3 points)
+* [x] User can click on the profile image in any tweet to see another user's profile
-  * [x] User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+  * [x] User can see picture, tagline, # of followers, # of following, and tweets of clicked user
   * [x] Profile view should include that user's timeline

 The following **optional** features are implemented: